Perimenopause Symptoms in Your 30s (What No One Tells You)

 The Role of Nutrition in Hormone Balance

 Phytoestrogens are plant compounds that have a mild estrogen-like effect in the body.
 Foods like flaxseed, edamame, tempeh, chickpeas, and lentils contain lignans and isoflavones that can help moderate estrogen fluctuations.
-I add two tablespoons of ground flaxseed to my smoothies daily — it's one of the simplest evidence-backed interventions for perimenopausal symptoms.
+Two tablespoons of ground flaxseed in a daily smoothie is one of the simplest evidence-backed interventions for perimenopausal symptoms.

 Magnesium is deficient in the majority of American women, and the deficiency is made worse by stress.
 Magnesium supports progesterone production, reduces anxiety, improves sleep quality, and helps with mood regulation.
 Aim for 300–400mg daily from food (dark leafy greens, nuts, seeds, dark chocolate) and consider supplementing with magnesium glycinate, which is the most bioavailable and gentlest form.